 Moreover, you can buy without entering personal information besides what’s already there.
 Plus, just check out quickly by providing basic info about yourself (like Order ID) if needed.

-This process saves time and effort in entering new data over again with allocation at other places during busy work schedules.
+This process saves time and effort in re-entering new data with allocation at other places during busy work schedules.

 Retaining customers is not an easy task.
 It requires constant attention and focuses on what will keep them interested in your brand.
 It requires how you can engage with their needs or interests long-term.
 In this way, they become loyal patrons of yours instead of someone who spends time elsewhere doing business (sleepless nights).